Review of Final Fantasy Five

 The Job Class System Takes Over

-Though uneven in terms of plot and character development this installation in the series features an evolutionary step in character ability customization.
+Though uneven in terms of plot and character development this installation, Final Fantasy Five, features an evolutionary step in character ability customization.

 The story of this game revolves around the adventure of Bartz, Reina, Faris, Galuf and Krile as they attempt to defeat the return to power of an ancient evil.
-Fantasy tropes abound in the game leading to a decrease in dramatic tension as far as the player is concerned.
+Generic fantasy tropes abound in the game, leading to a decrease in dramatic tension as far as the player is concerned.
 Thankfully, the advent of the job class system gives players the opportunities to focus on what talents these stock characters develop.
+In this manner, the player can provide more personality to the characters through class assignment than the game makes wrote into the characters in the first place.

 Knight and Ninjas and Chemists, Oh My!

-As the game progresses more adventuring classes become available to assign to characters giving them an opportunity to train in multiple ways.
+As the game progresses more adventuring classes become available to assign to characters giving them an opportunity to train in multiple ways such as samurai, geomancers, and summoners.
 Where previous Final Fantasy games had classes come prepackaged with characters with no opportunity to change, this game puts no prohibitions on how a character can develop.

 Some characters start being more disposed to particular classes—like Bartz with the knight or monk class—nothing stops the player from turning the characters into any job he or she desires.
 If for instance, a player dislikes the stereotype of the weaker female who must be a healer or cast magic, that player can make Reina or even Krile into the strongest fighter-type if he or she so chooses.